rizwanchouhan/pgmotion/README.md

 ---

-## EMDB-1
+## EMDB

-EMDB-1 is a benchmark for monocular human motion estimation containing diverse indoor and outdoor activities with accurate trajectory annotations.
+EMDB is a benchmark for monocular human motion estimation containing diverse indoor and outdoor activities with accurate trajectory annotations.
 It evaluates both body pose estimation and global trajectory reconstruction.

 ---